platformsh/platformsh-docs/src/configuration/services/mongodb.md

 ## Exporting data

 The most straightforward way to export data from a MongoDB database is to open an SSH tunnel to it and simply export the data directly using MongoDB's tools.
-First, open an ssh tunnel with the Platform CLI:
+First, open an SSH tunnel with the Platform.sh CLI:

 ```bash
 platform tunnel:open